danielga/gmod_require/readme.md

 gmod_require
 ============

-A Garry's Mod module for obtaining pointers to functions inside of modules (specially useful for loading Lua only modules).
+Modules for Garry's Mod for obtaining pointers to functions inside of modules (specially useful for loading Lua only modules).

 Info
 -------